shw3512/shw3512.github.io/teach/cysec-g30/index.md

 - Presentation length: 30 minutes
 - Audience: General
-- Goals: As relevant to daily life,...
+- Goals: Help you...
+    - Think wisely about cyber risk
-    - Introduce frameworks
+        - Practice simple, useful frameworks for dealing with risk
+        - Focus on risk reduction, not perfect security (a Fata Morgana, a mirage)
+    - Adopt good cyber habits
-    - Explain best practices (what and why)
+        - Practice cybersecurity best practices (behavior over tools)
+        - Be informed and confident in your digital decisions
+    - Know where to go for cyber info
-    - Provide a reference list of cybersecurity tools
+        - Have a reference list of trustworthy cybersecurity tools and information